 Does gender affect acute concussive injury in soccer players?
-'No' according to this studyOctober 2nd, 2012 in Pediatrics
+'No' according to this studyOctober 2, 2012 in Medicine & Health / Pediatrics

 Many studies suggest gender-related differences in athletes' responses to sports-related concussion.
 Nevertheless, findings have not been unanimous, and no guidelines regarding gender-specific strategies for prevention or treatment of sports-related concussion have been developed.
 Researchers at Vanderbilt University, the University of Albany, and ImPACT Applications, Inc., set out to review symptoms and neurocognitive findings in male and female high-school soccer players to see if they could verify such discrepancies.
 The researchers were unable to do so.